libits/libits.github.io/_tabs/about.md

 ---
 - ### Hi there 👋, I'm Li!

-  - 🏫  XSU in Computer Science_.
+  - 🏫  XSU in Computer Science.
   - 💻  I work on C / Java / Go  / Markdown.
   - 🏖️  I will go to Hangzhou and work as a back-end engineer.